ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_osdc/index.md

 -----

-when names aren't the same
+problems when names aren't the same

 -----